Letang scores late in OT, Penguins beat Islanders 4-3

 Sidney Crosby had a goal and an assist for Pittsburgh, which won for the sixth time in eight games.
 Jared McCann also scored and Tristan Jarry made 24 saves as the Penguins beat the Islanders for the fourth time in five meetings this season.

+Late in the extra period, Letang brought the puck up the ice and fired a shot that went off Jean-Gabriel Pageau’s stick, through the New York forward’s legs and into the top left corner.
+It was Letang’s fourth of the season, all coming against the Islanders.

+“I think for defensemen sometimes that’s how it is,” Letang said.
+“You keep shooting and at one point you get rewarded. … I just try to get open.
+I know we have tons of forwards that create offensively that get us the puck in good situations.
+That’s what I tried to do today again and I was able to finish.”

 Brock Nelson had a goal and an assist, and Mathew Barzal and Josh Bailey also scored for the Islanders.
-Semyon Varlamov, starting for the fifth straight game, stopped 27 shots.
+Semyon Varlamov stopped 27 shots.

 New York fell to 6-0-2 at Nassau Coliseum, remaining the NHL’s only team without a regulation loss at home.
 The Islanders went 7-2-2 in February — with all the losses coming against the Penguins.